TCBL/tcbl-user-data-manager/README.md

 Copy src/main/resources/application.yml.dist to src/main/resources/application.yml and adapt to your needs.

-In the root directory of the project, type:
+Go to the root directory of the project.

+Put your specific `application.yml` in directory `src/main/resources/` (next to the application.yml.dist file).

+Then run with:

 ```
 mvn spring-boot:run